Auriana/TWEB_Project1/README.md

 - Logging page (log in/sign in)
 - Home page (after logging)
 - Presentation :
-	- Presenter screen
+	- Presenter screen (slides, requests and chat).
-	- Viewer screen
+	- Only slides for the projector
-- Viewer screen.
+- Viewer screen (slides, requests, stats and chat).
 - Presentation summary for past presentations : title, PDF file, description, date and stats (requests).
 - Admin dashboard.